Roberts Point Track Hike in Franz Josef: What to Expect

 After this extremely rocky section you reach Rope Creek bridge which has views of this stunning waterfall.
 It is very high up though and I felt a bit ill looking over the edge!

-You also get to this lovely viewpoint over the valley where you can see how far you’ve come from which is great!
+You get to this lovely viewpoint over the valley where you see how far you’ve come from which is great!

 About 500m later we reached our destination, and straight away the view made the walk worth it!
 This last section involved some more climbing and stream crossings, but finally getting to the end makes it all worth it!